 - Some ranges will let you rent and test the guns they have on hand.

 So remember to evaluate the gun’s purpose before your purchase.

 There is no perfect gun for all situations.

 You will be better suited with at least 2-3 different gun sizes for different situations.
 Obviously, smaller guns are easier to conceal and bigger guns are easier to shoot.
-If you don’t have to conceal it, the bigger gun will probably suit your needs better.
+For some reason, if you don’t have to conceal it, the bigger gun will probably suit your needs better.